 Choosing how to sync:

-You can choose to sync the required CCB groups to one single MailChimp list.
+You can choose to sync the required CCB groups to one single MailChimp audience (formerly known as list).
 Or sync the groups to multiple lists.
 It's very flexible.
 Each may impact your MailChimp cost.
 You can weigh the pros and cons.
 Our costs are flat rates per month.

-MailChimp treats all the lists in your account separately, and your Monthly Plan billing is based on your total subscriber count across all your lists.
-It can be more costly to maintain multiple lists, and you may run into compliance issues if bounced addresses are removed from one list in your account but still exist in the subscribed section of another list.
+MailChimp treats all the audiences in your account separately, and your Monthly Plan billing is based on your total subscriber count across all your lists.
+It can be more costly to maintain multiple audiences, and you may run into compliance issues if bounced addresses are removed from one audience in your account but still exist in the subscribed section of another audience.

-If you have duplicate subscribers across different lists, consider combining your lists into a master list and using groups to organize your subscribers.
-This can simplify your list management and may reduce the cost of your monthly bill.
-However, if someone opts out from a specific email that you sent to a group, they will be opted out from the entire list.
+If you have duplicate subscribers across different audiences, consider combining your audiences into a master audience and use tags and/or groups to organize your subscribers.
+This can simplify your audience management and may reduce the cost of your monthly bill.
+However, if someone opts out from a specific email that you sent to a group, they will be opted out from the entire audience.

 Step 3a ccbchimp.com/step3a will walk you through how to setup the syncing from CCB to MailChimp.
 Setting up the syncing between MailChimp back to CCB is optional and see Step 3b here ccbchimp.com/step3b to learn more.